nluedeman/azure-content/articles/site-recovery/site-recovery-failover.md

 ### Prepare Active Directory
 To run a test failover for application testing, you’ll need a copy of the production Active Directory environment in your test environment.
 Go through [test failover considerations for active directory](site-recovery-active-directory.md#considerations-for-test-failover) section for more details.

 ### Prepare DNS

-Prepare a DNS server for the test failover as follows:
+repare a DNS server for the test failover as follows:

 - **DHCP**—If virtual machines use DHCP, the IP address of the test DNS should be updated on the test DHCP server.
 If you’re using a network type of Windows Network Virtualization, the VMM server acts as the DHCP server.
 Therefore, the IP address of DNS should be updated in the test failover network.
 In this case, the virtual machines will register themselves to the relevant DNS Server.
 - **Static address**—If virtual machines use a static IP address, the IP address of the test DNS server should be updated in test failover network.
 You might need to update DNS with the IP address of the test virtual machines.
 You can use the following sample script for this purpose: